 And, of course, we want all our games, even our weird ones - especially our weird ones - to succeed, and that means being able to market them to our audience.
 Or, rather, audiences: we've been very fortunate in that we have different games that appeal to different groups that sometimes, but don't always, overlap.
 Identifying which of these audiences we should be aiming the game at, and packaging it appropriately, is an important part of the process.
 We want to make it palatable without hiding what it is.
 Sometimes we get this right, and sometimes we get this wrong, but even then, we're learning from it, gathering data we can use on the next go-around.

 Sometimes we can't see any way to sell a particular game to our customers.
 If the components are reasonable, we might still be able to bring it to market, can still hit our break-even point relatively soon, and can still turn that modest profit.
 But that doesn't necessarily do the game's designer any good.
-Less sales mean less royalties, and also means less recognition for his or her work.
+Less sales mean less royalties, and also means less recognition for their work.
 And in cases like that - cases where another, larger firm might sell significantly more copies of the game, and the designer would get significantly more out of the arrangement - well, we'd rather see the game published by someone who can do right by it.
 Our goal, after all, isn't to publish as many games as possible, or all the games that we want to see out in the world.Rather, we want to publish games that fit us - our aesthetic, our sensibility, our production methods, and our audience - while continuing to redefine and to test the boundaries of those parameters: expanding, evolving, and experimenting.
 It's those experiments that don't quite go as we expect them to, those risks that don't quite pay off, that give us the most useful data, and that are responsible for our overall success.
 After all, what's the point of being allowed to fail if you don't do it once in a while?